 Their coats will need brushing once or twice a week to keep it looking and tidy, occasional stripping will also be needed to remove dead hair.
 The face, beard and feet will need stripping more often.

 Gentle yet serious best describes this breed's temperament.
 They love a chance to explore and may become restless in the home if not given sufficient exercise.
 A friendly breed that will get on with almost anyone they meet, the Spinone Italiano is truly man’s best friend.

-Health problems that may affect the Spinone Italiano include canine hip dysplasia (CHD), elbow dysplasia, bloat, ear problems, epilepsy, allergies and eyelid problems (entropion/ectropion).
+Health problems may include canine hip dysplasia (CHD), elbow dysplasia, bloat, ear problems, epilepsy, allergies and eyelid problems (entropion/ectropion).

 - Status: Common